K. R. Meera: Literary career

+Influences

+Meera cites E. V. Krishna Pillai, Kamala Das, T. Padmanabhan, S. V. Venugopan Nair, Anand, M. Mukundan, C. V. Sreeraman, O. N. V. Kurup, Sugathakumari, Paul Zacharia, and has "a long list" of Malayalam authors that influenced her works.
+Amongst non-Indian writers, she cites Maxim Gorky, Ayn Rand, and particularly Gabriel Garcia Marquez as a primary influences.

 Themes

-Meera cites the work of a number of Indian authors as influencing her work, including E V Krishna Pillai, Kamala Das, T Padmanabhan, S V Venugopan Nair, Anand, M Mukundan, C V Sriraman, O N V Kurup, and Sugathakumari.
-Amongst non-Indian writers, she cites Gabriel Garcia Marquez as a primary influence.
 Her work explores themes relating to patriarchy, discrimination, and individuality, focusing on the inner lives of women and challenging traditional power dynamics.
 Meera has described her work as engaging with her political environment, stating, "Every writer is a political writer.
 It is very difficult for any writer to shut down from what is happening in and around society.
-And as a writer, we reflect on what’s happening in society through our writing.
-Writing’s a mixture of conscious and unconscious creative thinking— intuition and craft—it feels very unnatural to analyse it in any other kind of systematic way.”
+And as a writer, we reflect on what's happening in society through our writing.
+Writing's a mixture of conscious and unconscious creative thinking— intuition and craft—it feels very unnatural to analyse it in any other kind of systematic way.”